Zendro-dev/Zendro-dev.github.io/api_sql.md

 ## Case 'Read'

-The following GraphQL command is given to Cenzontle:
+The following GraphQL command is given to Zendro:

 ```graphql
 {events{eventType}}